Agility Training for Basketball Players

 • Shuttle Runs: Position two cones a short distance apart.
 Sprint back and forth between the cones, touching the ground at each end.
 Focus on explosive starts and stops.

-See also Basketball Speed Training for Big Men
+See also Basketball Speed Drills for Small Spaces

 2. Ladder Drills